-Russia, St. Petersburg, Lomonosov Porcelain Company "King", 1923.
+Russia, Saint Petersburg, Lomonosov Porcelain Company "King", 1923.
 Sketch by Kazimir Malevich (1878-1935), a Russian painter, theorist, and abstractionist.
-He studied at the Art School in Kyiv and the Moscow Academy of Arts.
+He studied at the Art School in Kiev and the Academy of Arts in Moscow.
 One of the leaders, representatives, and founders of Constructivism and Suprematism.
-A teapot with a lid made of white porcelain, notably irregular in geometric shape, resembling a locomotive.
+A white porcelain teapot with a lid, of a noticeably irregular geometric shape, reminiscent of a locomotive.
 This is part of the iconic Russian avant-garde tea set.
 Marked in green at the bottom: a hammer and sickle, dated 1923.
 Height 17 cm.
 Condition A.

-SUPREMATIST CONVENTION.
-Russia, Petrograd, Lomonosov Imperial Porcelain Factory, 1923.
-Last year, irregular geometric forms characteristic of Varoslav, Przhypominazhich, and Lokomotiv were discovered at the Belekhov Porcelain Establishment.
+SUPREMATIST KETTLE.
+Russia, Petrograd, Lomonosov State Porcelain Factory, 1923.
+Last year, irregular geometric forms characteristic of Varoslav, Przhimpominazhich, and Locomotive were discovered at the Belekhov Porcelain Establishment.
 Each is dedicated to the history of the Russian avant-garde.
 Marked in green on the base: a hammer and sickle, dated 1923, height 17 cm.
 Condition A.

 SUPREMATIST PITCHER.
-Russia, St. Petersburg, Lomonosov Imperial Porcelain Factory, 1923.
-A teapot with a lid, white porcelain, of irregular geometric shape—resembling a steam locomotive.
+Russia, Saint Petersburg, Lomonosov Royal Porcelain Factory, 1923.
+A white porcelain teapot with a lid, of irregular geometric shape, resembling a locomotive.
 One of the iconic components of the Russian avant-garde tea set.
 Green mark on the base: a hammer and sickle, dated 1923.
 Height 17 cm.
 Condition A.

-Kazimir Malevich is a Russian artist, theorist, and abstractionist.
-He studied at the Kyiv School and the Academy of Applied Arts in Moscow.
-Each of them charges and supports Constructivism and Suprematism.
-Kazimir Malevich was an artist and a leading figure of the Russian avant-garde, a pioneer of Constructivism, and the founder of Suprematism.
+Kazimir Malevich was a Russian artist, theorist, and abstractionist.
+He studied at the Kiev School and the Academy of Fine Arts in Moscow.
+Each advocates and supports Constructivism and Suprematism.
+Kazimir Malevich was an artist and a leading representative of the Russian avant-garde, a pioneer of Constructivism, and the founder of Suprematism.

 Imperial Porcelain Factory